 Use CSS selectors wisely.
 Selectors like “: first-child” and “pseudo” are the slowest.
 Minimize their use.

 Take care of the properties like box-shadow, they take longer to render and make the loading slow.
-Mobile devices can feel the significant delay.
+Mobile devices can feel a significant delay.